Extract from Charter of Fundamental Rights of the European Union

 What are personal data?

-- One who can be identified, directly or indirectly, in particular by reference to an indentification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity.
+Individuals who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their physical, physiological, genetic, mental, economic, cultural or social identity.

 What is processing of personal data?

 Certainly, a broad concept!

 Any operation or set of operations which is performed upon personal data, whether or not by automated means, such as collection, recording, organisation, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.

 What do we mean by the 'data subject’s consent'?

 Who are the main actors in data processing and which are their roles?

 The Secretary General has overall responsibility for the implementation of the Data Protection Policy and can nominate the Controllers in the EUI’s organisational entities.